brunohanss/template-tauri-next-shadcn-monorepo/README.md

 - A working monorepo shell
 - A known-good baseline where everything builds and runs
 - A starting point you can fork and customize for your own project

 ---

-## What This Template Is Not

-- Not a finished app
-- Not an opinionated architecture for business logic
-- Not a polished example or reference implementation

----